Métis: Definitions used by Métis representative organizations

 The MNA adopted the following "Definition of Métis":

 Métis means a person who self-identifies as a Métis, is distinct from other aboriginal peoples, is of historic Métis Nation ancestry, and is accepted by the Métis Nation.

 Several local, independent Métis organizations have been founded in Canada.
 In Northern Canada neither the CAP nor the MNC have affiliates; here local Métis organizations deal directly with the federal government and are part of the Aboriginal land claims process.
 Three of the comprehensive settlements (modern treaties) in force in the Northwest Territories include benefits for Métis people who can prove local Aboriginal ancestry prior to 1921 (Treaty 11).

 The federal government recognizes the Métis National Council as the representative Métis group.
 In December 2016, Prime Minister Justin Trudeau made a commitment to the leaders of the Assembly of First Nations, the Inuit Tapiriit Kanatami, and the Métis National Council to have annual meetings.
 He also committed to two other initiatives aimed at heeding the Calls to Action of the Truth and Reconciliation Commission (TRC) which examined abuses at Indian Residential Schools.

 Indigenous Affairs Canada, the relevant federal ministry, deals with the MNC.
 On April 13, 2017, the two parties signed the Canada-Métis Nation Accord, with the goal of working with the Métis Nation, as represented by the Métis National Council, on a Nation to Nation basis.
 The Crown openly mandated to engage with MNC & MMF via distinctions.
 However, in several United Nations instruments binding the Federal Crown, all distinctions are discrimination.
-Thus the MNC & MMF have advanced their positons & obtained funding via discrimination.
-The UN instruments are tantamount to international Treaties.
+Thus the MNC & MMF have advanced their positions & obtained funding via discrimination.
+The UN instruments are tantamount to international treaties.

 In response to the Powley decision, Métis organizations are issuing Métis Nation citizenship cards to their members.
 Several organizations are registered with the Canadian government to provide Métis cards.
 The criteria to receive a card and the rights associated with the card vary with each organization.
 For example, for membership in the MNA, an applicant must provide a documented genealogy and family tree dating to the mid-1800s, proving descent from one or more members of historic Métis groups.

-The Métis Nation of Canada requires genealogy documentation proving Indigenous ancestry to at least one line of decent.
-Initial mixed ancestry is not limited to the 1850's.
-Each individual may have different identity & culture, since MNOC accepts applicants across Canada.
-MNOC also includes the same territories as claimed by MNC & MMF, so it is improper for these regional organizations to claim cultural appropriation; or identity theft.